SECURIoTESIGN/SECURIoTESIGN/SECloudMobDESIGNS/SECURITY_REQUIREMENTS.md

 The property that determines whether the user or device has rights/privileges to access a resource, or issue commands.

-## These requirements or assumptions apply to the secure coding of PHP, C/C++, Java, C#, PHP, HTML, JavaScript, Swift programming languages in building mobile Android application and were the information might be accessed from and between the communications in the cloud and mobile ecosystem.
+**Note:** *These requirements or assumptions apply to the secure coding of PHP, C/C++, Java, C#, PHP, HTML, JavaScript, Swift programming languages in building mobile Android application and were the information might be accessed from and between the communications in the cloud and mobile ecosystem.*

 Not addressing this requirement may lead to vulnerabilities explored by attacks such as:

-## SQL Injection Attack
+### 1. SQL Injection Attack

-In  this  attack  the  perpetrator injects  malicious code in the system to gain access to information or even to gain control of the entire system
+In  this  attack  the  perpetrator injects  malicious code in the system to gain access to information or even to gain control of the entire system.

-## XSS Attack
+### 2. XSS Attack

-In  this  attack  the  perpetrator injects  malicious code in the system to gain access to information or even to gain control of the entire system
+In  this  attack  the  perpetrator injects  malicious code in the system to gain access to information or even to gain control of the entire system.

-Reused IP Address
+### 3. Reused IP Address

 This type of attack occurs whenever a IP address is reused on a network.
 This occurs because in a network the number of IP addresses is usually limited, which causes an address assigned to one user to be assigned to another, so that it leaves the network.

-## Botnet Attacks
+### 4. Botnet Attacks

 A botnet is a collection of compromised devices that can be remotely controlled by an attacker, i.e. the bot master.
-Its main purpose is to steal business information, remote access, online fraud, phishing, malware distribution, spam emails, etc.                                    ## Sniffer Attacks
+Its main purpose is to steal business information, remote access, online fraud, phishing, malware distribution, spam emails, etc.

+### 5. Sniffing Attacks

 This type of attack is carried out by attackers using applications that can capture data packets in transit on a network, and if they are not heavily encrypted, can be read or interpreted.

-## Wrapping Attacks
+### 6. Wrapping Attacks

 In this attack scenario, the attacker duplicates the SOAP message in the course of the translation and sends it to the server as a legitimate user.
 Therefore, the attacker may interfere with the malicious code.

-## Google Hacking Attacks
+### 7. Google Hacking Attacks

 This type of attack involves the use of the Google search engine for the purpose of discovering confidential information that a hacker or wrongdoer can use for their benefit by hacking the account of a used.

-## Hypervisor Attacks
+### 8. Hypervisor Attacks

 Neste tipo de ataque o atacante tem como alvo comprometer a autenticidade dos dados sensíveis dos utilizadores e a disponibilidade de serviços a partir da cloud ao nível das VMs.

-## OS Command Injection
+### 9. OS Command Injection

 Applications are considered vulnerable to the OS command injection attack if they utilize non validated user input in a system level command what can lead to the invocation of scripts injected by the attacker.

-## Buffer Overflows
+### 10. Buffer Overflows

 Buffer overflows is an anomaly where a program, while writing data to a buffer, overruns the buffer's boundary and overwrites adjacent memory.
 It can be triggered by non-validated inputs that are designed to execute code.

-## Session Hijacking
+### 11. Session Hijacking

 An attacker impersonates a legitimate user through stealing or predicting a valid session ID.

-## Session Fixation
+### 12. Session Fixation

 An attacker has a valid session ID and forces the victim to use this ID.

-## Note:
-The last three attack types only apply in the case where the C/C ++ and PHP programming language are used, respectively.

-## References
+### References
 https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Transaction_Authorization_Cheat_Sheet.md

 # Non-Repudiation

 The security property that ensures that the transfer of messages or credentials between 2 mobile users entities is undeniable .

-## This requirement is applied between information transactions, between information transactions over the Internet in the Cloud and in the database.
+**Note:** *This requirement is applied between information transactions, between information transactions over the Internet in the Cloud and in the database.*

 # Accountability

-The property that ensures that every action can be traced back to a single user or device .
+The property that ensures that every action can be traced back to a single user or device.

-## This requirement is applied over Internet transactions.
+**Note:** *This requirement is applied over Internet transactions.*

 Not addressing this requirement may lead to vulnerabilities explored by attacks such as:

-## DNS Attacks
+### 1. DNS Attacks

 DNS attacks always occur in the case where the attacker makes use of the translation of the domain name in an Internet Protocol (IP) address, in order to access the confidential data of the user in an unauthorized way.

-## MITM Attacks
+### 2. MITM Attacks

-In this type of attack, an attacker attempts to intrude on a mail exchange or continuous message between two users or clients of a cloud-based mobile application (client-server).
+In this type of attack, an attacker attempts to intrude on a mail exchange or continuous message between two users or clients of a cloud-based mobile application (client-server).   # Reliability

-# Reliability
 Refers to the property that guarantees consistent intended behavior of an a general system, in this case applied to cloud and mobile ecosystem.

-## This requirement is applied over Internet transactions in the cloud and mobile ecosystem.
+**Note:** *This requirement is applied over Internet transactions in the cloud and mobile ecosystem.*

 # Privacy

 In the context of cloud and mobile, privacy refers to the control of the user over the disclosure of his data.
-In other words only the user has control of the sharing of is personal information, is data is only made public if the user allowed it.
+In other words only the user has control of the sharing of is personal information and his data is only made public if the user allowed it.

-## This requirement is applied where the information is stored  .
+**Note:** *This requirement is applied where the information is stored.*

 # Physical Security
 Refers to the security measures designed to deny unauthorized physical access to mobile devices and equipment, and to protect them from damage or in other words gaining physical access to the device won't give access to it's information.

-## This requirement is applied were the information is stored in the device.
+**Note:** *This requirement is applied were the information is stored in the device.*

 Not addressing this requirement may lead to vulnerabilities explored by attacks such as:

-## Physical Attack
+### 1. Physical Attack

 This type of attack occurred when the perpetrator gains physical access to the location where the system is operating and tries to gain information stored in the system using his physical access.

 # Forgery Resistance

 Is the propriety that ensures that the contents shared between entities cannot be forged by a third party trying to damage or harm the system or its users.
 In other words no one can try to forge content and send it in the name of another entities.

-### This requirement is applied in the device, in the cloud, and in the database.
+**Note:** *This requirement is applied in the device, in the cloud, and in the database.*

 Not addressing this requirement may lead to vulnerabilities explored by attacks such as:

-## Tampering
+### 1. Tampering

 This type of attacks occurs when an attacker preforms physical modifications on the hardware where the software is implemented.

-## Reused IP Address Attack
+### 2. Reused IP Address Attack

 In this attack some nods are made more attractive than others by tampering with the routing information, when arriving to the sinkhole node the  messages may be dropped or altered.

 # Tamper Detection
 Ensures all devices are physically secured, such that any tampering attempt is detected.

-*This requirement is applied were the information in the device.*
+**Note:** *This requirement is applied were the information in the device.*

 Not addressing this requirement may lead to vulnerabilities explored by attacks such as:

-## Tampering
+### 1. Tampering
-Is when an attacker preforms physical modifications on the hardware where the software is implemented.
+Is when an attacker performs physical modifications on the hardware where the software is implemented.

-## Data Freshness
+# Data Freshness

 Status that ensures that data is the most recent, and that old messages are not mistakenly used as fresh or purposely replayed by perpetrators.
-In other words this requirement provides the guarantee that the data displayed is the most recent .
+In other words this requirement provides the guarantee that the data displayed is the most recent.

-### This requirement is applied to the cloud, since it says that messages sent between components of the cloud and mobile ecosystem can be captured and forwarded, by hypothesis and between the communications.
+**Note:** *This requirement is applied to the cloud, since it says that messages sent between components of the cloud and mobile ecosystem can be captured and forwarded, by hypothesis and between the communications.*

 Not addressing this requirement may lead to vulnerabilities explored by attacks such as:

-** Tampering: **
+### 1. Tampering

- This type of attacks ocurrs when a attacker preforms physical modifications on the hardware where the software is implemented
+This type of attacks occurs when a attacker preforms physical modifications on the hardware where the software is implemented.

-** Reused IP Address Attack: **
+### 2. Reused IP Address Attack

 In this attack some nods are made more attractive than others by tampering with the routing information, when arriving to the sinkhole node the  messages may be dropped or altered.

-# Confinement
-Ensures that even if a party is corrupted, the spreading of the effects of the attack is as confined as possible.

-## This requirement is applied in the entire system.

-ot addressing this requirement may lead to vulnerabilities explored by attacks such as:                                                              ** Impersonation Attack: **
-In this attack the attacker pretends to be one of the users of the system to fulfill is bad intentions.

-# Interoperability
-Is the propriety that ensures that different software communicates and works well with each-other.
-I.e a software in health-care that works with data that comes from a third-party needs to be able to use and process the information given to it by this software.

-## This requirement is applied in the entire system.

-ot addressing this requirement may lead to vulnerabilities explored by attacks such as:

-## Impersonation Attack:
-In this attack the attacker pretends to be one of the users of the system to fulfill is bad intentions.

-## Data Origin Authentication
+# Data Origin Authentication

 Ensures that the data being received by the software comes from the source it claims to be.
 In other words it ensures that the data being received is authentic and from a trusted party.

-### This requirement is applied between the communications.
+**Note:** *This requirement is applied between the communications.*

-Not addressing this requirement may lead to vulnerabilities explored by attacks such as:                                                              * MITM attack:
+Not addressing this requirement may lead to vulnerabilities explored by attacks such as:

+### 1. MITM attack:

 This type of attacks occurs when an attacker gains access to a packet and re-sends it when it’s beneficial to him, resulting in him gaining the trust of the system.